AlvaroMaceda/calculadora-judicial/README.md

 Holiday's files are stored in ```data/holidays``` directory.
 There is a subdirectory for each year.
 They are loaded with ```rails db:seed```.

-There is a rake tasks to load holidays:
+There is also a rake tasks to load holidays:
 - ```rails import:holiday YEAR=2020``` will delete all 2020's holidays and create them again for that year.
 You can use ```YEAR=All``` to process all files.

 ## Development